 The best thing to do is pack your portable keyboard in a hard-shelled case, designed to survive all kinds of usage including in the baggage cabin of an airplane.
 Include written instructions with your checked-in bag so that it is handled properly (such as a sticker label that says ‘fragile’).

 What Are the Best Cases for Traveling With a Piano Keyboard?

 A good travel case can be quite expensive but also necessary if you want to avoid damaging your keyboard in any way.
 In addition to a hard-shell case, it is also a good idea to have a soft one if you have many gigs in the same city.
-You’ll probably be lugging your piano around on the subway or on the bus and a soft case will make your load lighter.
+You’ll probably be lugging your keyboard around on the subway or on the bus and a soft case will make your load lighter.

-The best piano case will:
+The best piano keyboard case will: